ComputerDruid/factorio-book/Circuit Network Basics.md

 ![Screenshot_20251004_113346](attachments/Screenshot_20251004_113346.png)

-Red and green wires, however, and never connected together; even when both connected to the same building.
+Red and green wires, however, are never connected together; even when both connected to the same building.

 ![Screenshot_20251004_113844](attachments/Screenshot_20251004_113844.png)